JohatTech/Neural-network-for-house-price-prediction-with-Keras-Tensorflow/README.md

 # Neural network for house price prediction using tensorflow/Keras

-The goal of this project is to explore the power that neural networks have in regression problem, I understand for sure that house prices is a time-period prediction problem, this project was build with the intention to explore this dataset with a diferent approach with educational purpose only.
+The gaol of this project is to build a deep neural network arquitecture to make house price prediction base on diferent features that houses present, the approach of to make this prediction is as a regression problem, we knwo that house prices variate widely over time, but in this case our dataset is just base on attributes of the houses and his sales prices rather than price of the house over time, so in this case this project is not about forecasting prices but to predict the possible price of a house base on their attributes.

  # Dataset